 Day 1: Cusco – Cusipata – Llacto – Rainbow Mt – Llacto – Cusco

-We will collect you from your hotel foyer at the delightful hour of 4am and begin our incredible Rainbow Mountain Trek Adventure.
-We set out on our 3-hour scenic drive through the South Valley, there are amazing views of farming Inca terraces, valleys and rocky mountains.
+Your guide will pick you up at the delightful hour of 4am and begin our incredible Rainbow Mountain Trek Adventure!
+We set out on our 3-hour scenic drive through the South Valley.
+Along the way there are amazing views of ancient Inca terraces, still used for farming, valleys and rocky mountains.

-Once we reach the trail-head (beginning of the Trail), we have a box breakfast before beginning our hike along a flowing stream.
+Once we reach the trailhead, we have a picnic breakfast before beginning our hike along a flowing stream.
 You will be impressed by the herds of alpacas and llamas all around you.
-You will have continuous views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional means.
+You will have continuous views of the sacred Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional lifestyles.

-We will begin our scenic 3-hours drive back to Cusco and drop you off at your Cusco hotel, arriving around 5:00pm – 6:00pm, depending on how fast you hike and how long you wish to stay at the Rainbow Mountain site.
+After lunch, we will begin our scenic 3-hours drive back to Cusco and drop you off at your Cusco hotel, arriving around 4pm, depending on how fast you hike and how long you wish to stay at the Rainbow Mountain site.

 |No. OF PEOPLE||PRICE|

-Please read the following information carefully; it will help with your questions about our services and the trek to Machu Picchu
+Please read the following information carefully.
+It will help with your questions about our services and the Rainbow Mountain trek.

 ARRIVAL TO CUSCO

-Your briefing will take place the night before the trek at 6pm at our office, which is located at Calle Santa Teresa Nº383; 101 (first floor) we are next to SUBWAY restaurant.
+Your briefing will take place the night before the trek at 6pm at our office, which is located at Garcilaso Street 210 , Office Nº:213 (2and Floor) in the la CASA DEL ABUELO shopping center

 CAN I STORE MY LUGGAGE AT YOUR OFFICE